 32-34 years after the vault is sealed, assuming Eve’s three daughters all have five children each, there are now (on average) 7-8 daughters to distribute either to other security officers or the next lowest caste.
 Men who entered the vault in their 20s are now in their 50s and it is likely that Eve is no longer fertile.

 Assuming similar birth rates, the third generation born in the vault will consist of 17-18 women.
 At this point, there will be roughly 30 women living in Vault 68, none of them inbred.
 As some of the lower caste men begin to age, the vault could create a sperm bank (odd as that sounds) to ensure genetic diversity if lower caste members die before the women trickle down to their level.

 Where this model gets hairy is at the bottom.
 Once there are children in the lowest caste, the only place to go is up.
 Unfortunately, assuming monogamous relationships (fitting with Fallout’s 1950s motif and lifestyle), all children would eventually be related on some level.
-As far as I can see, by the fourth generation (65-70 years into the experiment) the only place for the lowest caste to go would be to the top caste (assuming that every man in the vault had a wife at this point), so that Eve’s sons (who would be 60-65 years old) would be married to their great great grand nieces, who they are 1/20th related to.
+It appears that by the fourth generation (65-70 years into the experiment) the only place for the lowest caste to go would be to the top caste (assuming every man in the vault had a wife at this point), so Eve’s sons (who would be 60-65 years old) would be married to their great great grand nieces, who they are 1/20th related to.